 It’s hard to answer that question without delving a little deeper.
-Nightly drinking can take quite a few different forms: A glass of Chardonnay with dinner.
-Two beers on the back patio with your neighbor.
+Nightly drinking can take quite a few different forms: A couple glasses of wine with dinner.
+Three beers on the back patio with your neighbor.
 A night out that starts with shots and ends at 3 a.m.

 The real concern is how much you’re drinking and whether or not you’ve lost control.